janiko71/gcp-inventory/README.md

 Else you'll have to install all needed packages ```pip install google-cloud-storage``` ??

-All APIs must be enabled for the services you want information on.
-And the service account needs to have all the needed authorizations (viewer on services you are inventoring).
+**All APIs** for the services on which you want information **must be enabled**, as well as Cloud Resources Manager API.
+And the service account you'll use needs to have all the needed **authorizations** (viewer on all the services you are inventoring on all projects you want to inventory).

 ### Homepage and API docs